Fall Semester Updates

 What to do if you’re feeling stressed or overwhelmed

 - Degree-seeking students can also utilize Wellness Center services such as Wellness Coaching, Yoga@CIIS, QiGong, and more.
-Information and schedules can be found at https://my.ciis.edu/ICS/Wellness_Services/
+Information and schedules can be found on the MyCiis Wellness Services page.

 - Neolth is a personalized digital health stress management platform founded by CIIS Somatics faculty Katherine Grill.
 All registered CIIS students will have access to the Neolth platform through the Wellness Center.
-Information about Neolth, including registration details, can be found at https://my.ciis.edu/ICS/Wellness_Services/Media.jnz?portlet=Free-form_Content
+Find more information about Neolth, including registration details.

 - Make an appointment at one of our six low-cost counseling clinics.